-NOTE: The brake lever lock will click as it engages and the brake lever will not return to its released position.
+NOTE: The parking brake lock will click as it engages and the brake lever will not return to its released position.

-4. Release the parking brake's lever lock by squeezing the brake lever.
+Release the parking brake lock by squeezing the brake lever.
 Once the lock is disengaged, the lever will return to its released position.